cmake-js/fastcall/README.md

 # Why?

-Because writing native modules is an annoying work with an underdocumented, hard to debug C++ API that no one ever wants to do.
+Because writing native modules is an annoying work with an underdocumented, hard to debug C++ API that no one ever wants to touch. :)

 Writing native module is about wrapping a native library's C API to JavaScript in almost all cases.
 However shared libraries and their methods could